camunda/camunda-docs-manual/content/user-guide/process-engine/variables.md

   .encoding("UTF-8")
   .create();
 ```
-Please note that the transient variables cannot be updated or deleted.

 Transient variables can be used via REST API, e.g. [when starting a new process instance]({{< relref "reference/rest/process-definition/post-start-process-instance.md">}}).